wholefoodsbroccoli/debate-dragons/docs/why.md

 ---

 # Why Debate?
-Debate is an incredibly rewarding activity, in that it gives back the effort you share with it.
+Batey loves debate!
+It is an incredibly rewarding activity, in that debate gives back the effort you choose to share with it.
 Consider debate if you:

 <li>Want to make new friends</li>
 <li>Love learning new things about the world</li>